jaygooby/build-nginx/README.md

 -m https://github.com/itoffshore/nginx-upstream-fair@0.1.3
 ```

-Because we've specified the module (`-m`) the nginx configure script is automatically called with the `--add-module=` option, pointing to where the module was cloned.
+Because we've specified a module (`-m`) the nginx configure script is automatically called with the `--add-module=` option, pointing to where the module was cloned.

 You could also use the official release archive URL: